altruistcoder/URL_Shortener/README.md

 Shortish is a URL shortening webapp which is used to shorten any URL.
 Shortish also gives you a choice to customize your shortened URLs.

+You can see the live version of this application [here](https://shortish.herokuapp.com/).

 ![Picture Here](./Shortish.png)

 ## Instructions